cincuranet/blog/_posts/233723-entity-framework-core-2-0-provider-second-beta-and-firebirdclient-6-0.md

 <!-- excerpt -->

 But this all changes today, as I'm releasing the second beta.
 Improvements and bug fixes happened in Entity Framework Core support as well as FirebirdClient itself.
-And although the work is never done, unless some serious issue is found, this version will be followed by final version soon.
+And although the work is never done, unless some serious issue is found, this version will be followed by a final version soon.

 To start, download the [`FirebirdSql.EntityFrameworkCore.Firebird`][1] and [`FirebirdSql.Data.FirebirdClient`][2] `beta2` NuGet packages.
 Small sample can be found in [previous post][4].